 Neutral Density Filter

-You can consider using neutral density filter if you want something that allows you to use longer shutter speed or wider aperture than usual in the current lighting conditions.
+You can consider using a neutral density filter if you want something that allows you to use longer shutter speed or wider aperture than usual in the current lighting conditions.
 In a simpler term, the neutral density filter works like a pair of sunglasses for your camera.
-Amazingly, it is able to reduce the amount of light that reaches the image sensor without compromising the photo quality and affecting the colors at the same time.
+Amazingly, it is able to reduce the amount of light that reaches the image sensor without compromising the photo quality and affecting the colours at the same time.
 Thanks to neutral density filter, it is simple to use.
 In fact, you do not have to worry about positioning your filter.